Ruling LDF wins Pala bypoll | Devdiscourse

-The ruling CPI(M) led LDF won the byelection to Pala assembly constituency, wresting the seat from the opposition Congress led UDF.
-LDF candidate Mani C Kappen defeated Jose Tom Pulikkunel of the opposition Congress-led UDF in a closely contested fight.
+The ruling CPI(M)-led LDF in Kerala on Friday won the by-election to Pala assembly constituency, wresting the seat from the opposition Congress led UDF.
+LDF candidate Mani C Kappen defeated Jose Tom Pulikkunnel of the opposition Congress-led UDF in a closely contested fight.

 The bypoll was necessitated due to the demise of Mani in April.
 The win has come as a huge relief to the LDF after its rout in the Lok Sabha polls.

-The bypoll was viewed as an acid test for UDF and the BJP headed NDA as a victory would have given boost to the three major combines prospects in the by-elections to five more assembly constituencies scheduled for October 21..
+The bypoll was viewed as an acid test for UDF and the BJP headed NDA as a victory would have given a boost to the prospects of the three major combines in the by-elections to five more assembly constituencies, scheduled for October 21.
+While Kappen's victory is a big morale booster for Chief Minister Pinarayi Vijayan-led LDF government, the results will put the UDF on the back foot for the October 21 bypolls.

+The victory will also give Chief Minister Vijayan the confidence to carry forward his party's social and economic agenda in the state.
+During the election campaign, Vijayan had said the results would be the people's assessment on the performance of his government, which came to power in 2016.

+"The bypoll victory will give strength to the LDF government to carry out its development works, as well as welfare activities more vigorously," he said in a statement.
+He thanked the people of Pala for "contributing a spectacular victory" to the LDF.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)